 The general principle of CELSS is that plant growth chambers provide oxygen, food and fuel requirements for extended periods of refuge.
-Further to this, the plants would work to consume carbon dioxide and bodily wastes from the occupied areas of the refuge/living chamber, as well as providing humidity control through the condensation of an air conditioner feeding water into the plant area.
+Further to this, the plants would work to consume carbon dioxide and bodily wastes from the occupied areas of the refuge/living chamber and provide humidity control through the condensation of an air conditioner feeding water into the plant area.

 The Future of Safe Refuge: Plant Growth and Environment Control

-MineARC Systems have been developing controlled environments for a variety of plant growth scenarios; ranging in LED lighting design with a focus on capturing and manipulating as much of the usable light spectrum as possible, to the manipulation of gases and temperature within a chamber to maintain optimal growth and sustainability.
+MineARC Systems have been developing controlled environments for various plant growth scenarios; ranging in LED lighting design with a focus on capturing and manipulating as much of the usable light spectrum as possible, to the manipulation of gases and temperature within a chamber to maintain optimal growth and sustainability.

-Similarly, hydroponic and aeroponic techniques are being trialled in conjunction with the development of control software and measurement instruments that best suit growth control.
+Similarly, trials of hydroponic and aeroponic techniques, in conjunction with the development of control software and measurement instruments, best suit growth control.

 A plant growth chamber, such as Biora, will require key elements to be controlled within its volume, despite any growing techniques employed through hydroponics.
 These include:

 Moving into the future, MineARC Systems – a specialist in refuge chamber technology – will be investigating the limitless possibilities refuge chamber technology.
-We are committed to the continual development and exploration of current technologies, for the enhancement of mankind, to the infinity and beyond.
+We are committed to the continual development and exploration of current technologies to enhance humanity, to the infinity and beyond.